Quick Start

 $ npx mikro-orm --contextName=super

-You can also export a function, which will be called with a contextName, and can give a configuration object for that name, or otherwise return nothing if you wish to error on that name instead.
+You can also export a function, which will be called with a contextName parameter.
+That function should return a configuration object for the provided contextName, a promise resolving to a configuration object for that contextName, or nothing if you wish to error on that name instead.
 This can be particularly useful in multi-tenant setups.

 For example, if you have